The Huntington's Disease Symptoms You Should Know

 Physical therapy is another way to treat HD.
 If you are constantly going through therapy for difficulty moving, it may be able to help you slow down the loss of your motor skills and help you live a more independent, healthier life.

 If you have HD and want to have a child, you may wonder how you can lessen your chances of spreading it to your child.
 Some may adopt or have a child through a donor egg.
 However, there is a way for you to have your own child that doesn't have HD.
 Genetic counseling is one solution.
 Counselors can help you determine how much at risk you are of passing HD to your child.

-It's a bit debatable if this is the right way to prevent HD.
-Some may have ethical concerns about testing embryos and then discarding them if they have the "wrong" genetics.
+It's a bit debatable if this is the right way to prevent HD, and some may have ethical concerns about the practice.
 However, for many aspiring parents, it's the only way to have a child that's genetically theirs without passing on the disease.